Roaring Twenties Fast

 “Calling 1 million young people to

-Today, Christian leaders, pastors, ministries, and young influencers throughout the United States are supporting a call for one million people, especially young people, to fast and pray at the beginning of 2025.
+Today, Christian leaders, pastors, ministries, and young influencers throughout the United States are supporting a call for one million people, especially young people, to fast and pray at the beginning of 2026 for the “Roaring Twenties Fast.”

 The aim of this fast is not the promotion of any one individual or ministry but rather a call to unity around rallying the next generation around the presence of Jesus.
 The desire is to fast and pray around the awakenings occurring on campuses and for the church to be awakened to what God is doing in this hour.